pneyrinck/corecontrol/README.md

 All 1024 track modules are identical.
 But they are submodules of the array module which organizes them as an ordered, indexed set.

-###### Module Object Groups
+###### The Controls Object And Meters Object
-Core Control modules uses a concept called "object groups."
-An object group is an object that contains a set of objects that are of the same type.
-The most common object group in a module is named "controls."
-The "controls" object group contains all the control objects as key/value pairs where the key is the control name.
+The Core Control module schema has an object named "controls" and an object named "meters."
+The "controls" object contains control objects as key/value pairs where the key is the control name.
 This comes in really handy because we can construct JSON pointers that are simple and readable.
 Here are some example JSON pointers that point to key/value pairs in control objects:
 ```
 /cooldaw/transport/play/valueNumber
-/cooldaw/tracks/0/track/fader
+/cooldaw/tracks/0/track/fader/valueString
 ```

-There are two types of object groups that can exist in a module at this time: "controls" and "meters."
-New object groups can be created for Core Control if needed in future schemas.
+The "meters" object is very similar.

 #### Core Control APIs